June 7, 2016

-The university uses the Blackboard learning management system for its online courses.
+The university uses a state-of-the-art learning environment for its online courses.
 It's an easy-to-use software platform that enables you to keep track of and participate in your courses and lessons, as well as connect with fellow students and your instructors.

 SNHU courses are asynchronous, meaning there are no set login times that you have to be online.
 SNHU values your time.
 You have a busy life already with work, activities, family and other obligations, so you don't need to be worrying about logging into a system, for example, at 5 p.m. on a Tuesday.
 The online writing courses can be accessed when it's convenient for you.

 Watch and listen to others who have gone through online courses at SNHU through this video about the SNHU online learning experience.

 It's also worth noting that instructors and advisors are available to connect with in a number of ways, including e-mail, phone, and through other online platforms.
 They make their availability known, so you can reach who you need to easily.

 Do you want to improve your writing skills?
 Do you have a dream to become a freelance or independent writer and want a strong foundation before pursuing any jobs?
 Are you in a job that requires writing and you want to improve your chances of promotion?
 If you have a busy life already, yet want to start or continue your education, online writing courses can fit into your life on your terms.